Tepsi/TicTacToe/src/readme/readme.txt

 - TEST CASES
 	- an empty board should have all fields empty		✔
 	- an empty board should have next player = X		✔
+	- empty board should be displayed properly			✔